DylanSnel/SourceGenerationPresentation/README.md

 This guide will help you recreate my EpicEnums source generation, or at least a simplified version of that.
 Please check out the EpicEnums repository.

+**Note:** Every step of this project has its own completed branch, so if you get lost you can see the solution there.

 ## Setup the Projects